 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 I don't have children myself, but I suggest watching Supernanny.
 Getting down to eye level with children and following through on discipline and a reward system seem to work.
 She makes a lot of sense.
 Never reward bad behavior.
 Never bargain with a child.
 A child will get negative attention if they can't get any other kind of attention.
 Try whispering to him when he acts up.
 Get down on eye level and speak with him.
 Has something of an upheaval happened in your family?
 Can you try talking to your pastor or spiritual/religious advisor?

 Not my business, but why should he be listening to his sister?
 It's not her responsibility to raise him or discipline him.
 Maybe that's part of the problem.
-It's not fair to her either.
-No child should have that responsibility of having another child mind a sibling.
-She's probably very resentful towards you and probably feels totally helpless, like you do, poor thing.

 Please, please, please, if you find yourself getting to the edge, get yourself away from the child.
 Find a neighbor or relative who will take him till you cool off.
 People think they won't 'snap' but they will if a problem goes on long enough.
 I don't know your religious/spiritual beliefs, but pray, pray, and pray and then ask everyone you know to put you on their prayer list and their church's prayer list.
 You need Divine Guidance I think.

 God bless you Dearie.
 Will pray for you and your family.

 I would talk to your pediatrician.
 My son was always like that, we just thought he was strong willed until he got to school.
 Then he was diagnosed with ADHD and ODD.

 I would agree that a talk with the pediatrician is a good idea.
 As for praying, well, that's kind of silly, because (as the old saying goes) God helps those who help themselves.
 Meaning, you need to take action yourself, or God can't help you. ;-)